5 online business models for womens in business in 2025

 2. Start a Blog

-If you have a keen area of interest or skill a blog is a great platform to launch a business.
+If you have a keen area of interest or skill, blogging is one of the most powerful online business models to launch your brand.

 While it takes time to create lots of valuable content and a loyal audience, blogs have great potential to turn into a steady income.
 And blogs don’t have to be only written – you can video them if you prefer.
 Video’s tend to get a lot more engagement on social media as well.